-- Studies (and our experience) show that most bullying that occurs between students occurs within a year level, rather than from older student to younger, so vertically organised dormitories have less bullying.
+- Studies (and our experience) show that most bullying between students occurs within a year level, rather than from older student to younger, so vertically organised dormitories have less bullying.

 - Older students usually provide good role models.
 We want our Year 7s and Year 8s to be saying to themselves – “I want to be like that Year 12 student”.
-A Year 12 student seems so grown up and mature to your average 12 year old, and we believe that by creating a situation where they have day-to-day contact with the older students brings greater independence and resilience more quickly.
-(Of course, this only works if our Year 12 students and Year 11s show the necessary maturity and leadership.
-This is the school’s responsibility to ensure that this occurs).
+A Year 12 student seems so grown up and mature to your average 12 year old, We believe that creating a situation where they have day-to-day contact with the older students brings greater independence and resilience more quickly.
+Of course, this only works if our Year 11 and Year 12 students show the necessary maturity and leadership.
+It is the school’s responsibility to ensure that this occurs.

-- In horizontally organised dormitories younger students do not interact as much with the older ones and the leadership that develops within the dorm is usually given by whichever Year 9 or Year 8 student is the dominant personality.
-There are few students to provide the role modelling.
-We would rather have our Year 9s being led by a Year 12 student than the dominant Year 9 personality.
+- In horizontally organised dormitories younger students do not interact as much with the older ones, and the leadership that develops within the dorm is usually given by whichever Year 8 or Year 9 student is the dominant personality.
+There are few students to provide role modelling.
+We would rather have our Year 9 students being led by a Year 12 student rather than the dominant Year 9 personality.

-- Vertically organised dorms offer more opportunities for leadership for older students.
+- Vertically organised dormitories offer more opportunities for leadership for older students.

 - Vertically organised dormitories develop great “house spirit”.
-Organisation of house teams and events is much easier and students develop a real sense of belonging to their house very quickly.
+House team and event organisation is much easier, and students develop a real sense of belonging to their House very quickly.
 We want all our boarders to feel that they belong.
-Immediately you walk into a dorm as a Feetham boy or a Chad girl you have a sense of belonging.
+You walk into a dorm as a Feetham boy or a Chad girl, and immediately you have a sense of belonging.

 HOW ARE OUR HOUSES ORGANISED?

-- At Souls we have six boarding houses – Alban, Becket and Chad house our girls and Feetham, Page and Ramsay house our boys.
+- At All Souls St Gabriels School, we have six boarding houses – Alban, Becket and Chad cater for our girls, and Feetham, Page and Ramsay cater for our boys.